pusateri/canner/docs/tagger-api.rst

 A Tag can also have an optional 'sort_name' and 'display_name'.
 Without these, the name is used for sorting and display.

 Tags can imply other tags creating ancestor/descendant relationships.
 This is accomplished through the use of the 'implies' or 'implied_by' tag references.
-As an example, 'ospf area--0.0.0.0' is a tag that implies 'routing-protocol--ospf' and tag 'IPv4 subnet--10.1.1.0/24' is 'implied_by' tag 'IPv4 address--10.1.1.1' (and the knowledge of the prefix length on the interface).
+As an example, 'OSPF area--0.0.0.0' is a tag that implies 'routing-protocol--OSPF' and tag 'IPv4 subnet--10.1.1.0/24' is 'implied_by' tag 'IPv4 address--10.1.1.1'.
 References to other Tags can be resolved by other taggers.

 Environment Variables
 ---------------------